siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-11-15-creating-and-using-non-root-user-in-linux.md

 ## Conclusion

-In this blog post, we've explored the importance of creating and using non-root user accounts in a Linux environment.
+In this article, we've explored the importance of creating and using non-root user accounts in a Linux environment.
 By understanding user privileges, creating non-root user accounts, and properly managing their permissions, you can enhance the security, stability, and maintainability of your Linux systems.
 Remember, the principle of least privilege is a fundamental security best practice, and using non-root user accounts is a crucial part of that approach.